workrahul22/echmaScriptTutorial/mongodbQueryOptimization.md

 For single-field indexes, the selection between ascending and descending order is immaterial.
 For compound indexes, the selection is important.

+The db.collection.createIndex method only creates an index of the same specification does not already exist.

+Mongodb indexes use a B-tree data structure.

+You can create indexes with custom name.

+> db.products.createIndex(
+>	{ item:1, quantity: -1},
+>	{name:"query for inventory"}
+>)

+you can view index names using the db.collection.getIndexes() method.
+You cannot rename an index once created.
+Instead, you must drop and re-create the index with a new name.

 ### Single Index:

 > db.users.createIndex({ email: 1})